Poetry With A Mission

 The following poem is also found in my secular section.

-No One's Infallible
+3. No One's Infallible

-We would hardly take notice of anyone at all, and what would we do if those folk somehow, somewhere fell?
+We'd hardly take notice of anyone at all, and what would we do if those folk somehow, somewhere fell?

-mature, in other words we'll continue to listen to what such folk have to say,
+And if we’re sensible (mature, that is), we'll continue to listen to what such people have to say,

 By Lance Landall

-And oh, that pain we suffer, Lord, and that pain that we can thereby inflict on other people too,
+Oh, that pain we suffer, Lord, and that pain that we can thereby inflict on other people too,

-All of which sets us back, and hence our need of healing, and Your forgiveness, and that of others too.
+All of which sets us back, and hence our need of healing, Your forgiveness, and that of others too.

 And the more we become like You, and rightly stand up and speak out, we triple the devil’s fury,

-Who ups temptations and troubles, and plots against us more so, hoping that our demise he’ll soon see.
+Who ups temptations and troubles, and plots against us more so, hoping that our demise he’ll see.

-Only to end up on our knees again, amidst appeals for Your help, and repentant sobs and tears.
+Only to end up on our knees again, amidst appeals for Your help, repentant sobs and tears.

-And hence why I rejoice that You’re so forgiving, and understanding of our fallen condition,
+Hence why I rejoice that You’re so forgiving, and understanding of our fallen condition,

-Just as You take hold of our outstretched hand, we should take hold of theirs, pulling them up from sin’s clutches,
+As You take hold of our outstretched hand, we should take hold of theirs, pulling them up from sin’s clutches,

-And there You are, arms open wide, the warmth of Your robe of righteousness ready, and renewed strength too.
+And there You are, arms open wide, the warmth of Your robe of righteousness ready, renewed strength too.

 But having said that, I know You’re able to keep us from falling, preserve us on the solid Rock,